 - Bankruptcy - The responsible party has filed for bankruptcy, which may affect the calculation of the statute of limitations.

 Regardless of possible exceptions, it is always in a client's best interest to consult an attorney.
 The more time passes, the more likely evidence will be lost and witnesses will no longer be credible or even available.

 Georgia Personal Injury Legal Team

-An accomplished lawyer at Grant Law Office can help you determine whether you have a valid claim if you or a loved one has been injured as a result of another person's negligence or wrongdoing.
+An accomplished personal injury lawyer at Grant Law Office can help you determine whether you have a valid claim if you or a loved one has been injured as a result of another person's negligence or wrongdoing.
 Our legal team and staff will provide compassionate and skillful guidance throughout the judicial process.
 To learn how we can help you during this difficult time, call (866) 249-5513 for a free and confidential consultation.